radioactive-exe/radioactive-exe/README.md

 <h2>🤔 What's Going on with Me?</h2>

 - I’m currently working on many things!
-Trying to focus on my degree, but programming-wise, Web applications and MC Mods are at the forefront for me right now.
+Trying to focus on my degree, but programming-wise, Web applications are at the forefront for me right now.
 Here's my latest complete baby, [Smorgasboard.](https://smorgasboard.irradiated.app/)

-- 🖋️ I’m currently learning **FabricMC modding, Vue, Swift, and Maven/Gradle.**
+- 🖋️ I’m currently learning **Windows Modding, WinUI Apps, and Server management**

 - 🤝 I’m looking to collaborate on **any projects anyone needs a collaborator for.
 Here to learn and meet new people.**